Surface counterexamples to the Eisenbud-Goto conjecture: Questions

 \section{Questions}

 Although we were able to find some counterexamples to the regularity conjecture, we could not find one that is normal.
-Note that P. Mantero, L. E. Miller, and J. McCullough proved that the threefold suggested by J. McCullough and I. Peeva in \cite[Example 4.7]{MP} is regular in codimension one in \cite[Theorem A]{MMM} while it is not normal.
+Note that P. Mantero, L. E. Miller, and J. McCullough proved that the threefold suggested by J. McCullough and I. Peeva in \cite[Example 4.7]{MP1} is regular in codimension one in \cite[Theorem A]{MMM} while it is not normal.
 To the authors' knowledge, normal counterexamples are not known currently.
-It would be interesting if one can answer the following question: \begin{question} Is there a counterexample to the Eisenbud-Goto conjecture that is normal? \end{question}
+Note that being normal is a weaker condition than both of being smooth and being projectively normal.
+Hence it would be interesting if one can answer the following question: \begin{question} Is there a counterexample to the Eisenbud-Goto conjecture that is normal? \end{question}

-It is also possible to construct a threefold that is regular in codimension one using a rational map between projective spaces: the image of the rational map
+It is possible to construct a threefold that is regular in codimension one also using a rational map between projective spaces: the image of the rational map

 given by $(\o_{\p^3}(3),y_0^3,y_0^2y_1,y_0y_2^2,y_1^2y_3,y_0y_2y_3+y_1^3,y_1^2y_2+y_2y_3^2)$ for example.
 In this case, the regularity is 19, the degree is 15, and the singular locus is a union of five lines and a space curve.
 However, for surfaces, we could not find any counterexample that is regular in codimension one.
 Hence for the case of surfaces, before considering normal surfaces, we raise the following question: